zinen/Nilan_gateway_modbus/README.md

 `ventilation/#` - This gives the output of the system - fan speed etc. Remember the payloads are given in values not text.

+## Listen water reader related

+`water/total` - The totaled water measured data.
+The value is retained and is also used by this unit itself on reboot/update to recover totaled value.

 ### Write back

 Here are all commands you are able to send back for controlling it.
 I recommend sending the commands as retained messages to make sure that any faults or reboot of the controller does not affect the outcome.
 Retained messages are cleared once the command is accepted.